 “Rewind another 200 years and a similar thing happened with slavery.
 It was primarily evangelicals like William Wilberforce and John Wesley who preached that although sections of scripture could be used to defend slavery, the overriding message of that Christ came down to set captive free – a key sermon recorded by Luke – trumped any justification for the continuation of what was clearly an abhorrent and un-Christlike practice.”

 Slavery, women and next homosexuality.
-The trajectory is clear and my fear for my egalitarian evangelical friends is that their best defences is instead the Maginot line – the line holds fine but fails to defend France.
+The trajectory is clear and my fear for my egalitarian evangelical friends is that their best defences are instead the Maginot line – the line holds fine but fails to defend France.
 Look to your defences!

 The second strand of the narrative that will dominate is at the end of the piece with the claims of silent majority (likely imaginary at this point) which will become a vocal minority (real) and which will in turn become an irresistible grassroots pressure for reform,

 “There’s a younger generation of evangelicals growing up now who don’t have an issue with same-sex relationships and can’t understand why others do.
 And Church leaders are beginning to realise that if they don’t soften their attitude soon, their churches will become irrelevant.”

 Evangelicals have always oddly been worried by irrelevance, but that’s a pressure.
 You saw it in the debate over women bishops, ‘we will be irrelevant if we don’t have them’ as if we weren’t already an irrelevance or as if it was the main reason 90% of Britons don’t regularly attend a church of any description.

 Krish pushed back at John Piper who essentially questioned whether evangelical egalitarians will have the courage to stand strong on other issues.
 There’s going to be plenty of opportunity over the next few years to prove that courage.